Andy-set-studio/stalfos.io/02-javascript.md

 ## Helpers

 In your `scripts` directory, you will see `_helpers.js`.
-This is a collection of little functions that should help you out.
+This is a collection of little functions that are designed to help you with common tasks.

 ### Any